0n0w1c/grubefi-rpi4/README.md

 Reset
    - Press <kbd>Enter</kbd>

+For more information refer to the [README.md](https://github.com/pftf/RPi4/blob/master/Readme.md "RPi4 UEFI").

 - - - -
 It is a bit slow to boot with an SD card, be patient.